dragonfly-science/dragonfly-website/content/people/hopkinson-emma/content.md

 mobile: ""
 tag: Emma
 description: >
   Emma is a senior project manager at Dragonfly.
-She leads project management initiatives as well as managing a variety of client work.
+She manages a variety of client work and leads company-wide project management initiatives.
 banner: hopkinson-emma/emma-hopkinson.jpg
 ---